Yassineelg/runtrack_java_spring/README.md

 ### Job 01

-Question: What is Spring Initializr, and how can it facilitate the creation of a new Spring project?
+**Question: What is Spring Initializr, and how can it facilitate the creation of a new Spring project?**

+_Answer: Spring Initializr is a web-based tool that simplifies the process of creating a new Spring project.
+It allows developers to specify project metadata, dependencies, and packaging options.
+Spring Initializr generates a project structure and a Maven or Gradle build file (pom.xml or build.gradle) based on the selected options.
+This greatly streamlines the setup of a Spring project by providing a starter template with the necessary dependencies, making it easier to get started with Spring development._

 ### Job 02